-- Identify environmental water provision objectives that maintain water-dependent ecosystems at an acceptable level of risk, while balancing social, economic and environmental water needs. - Set targets for the flow metrics to meet the environmental water provision objectives.
-In the EMLR, this was achieved by identifying the desired environmental condition for key assets, and then looking at the relationship between the flow metrics and actual environmental condition of key environmental assets from monitoring data. - Use surface water models that incorporate existing water resource development to scenario test different management rules, in order to identify options that meet the targets.
+- Identify environmental water provision objectives that maintain water-dependent ecosystems at an acceptable level of risk. - Set targets for the flow metrics to meet the environmental water provision objectives.
+In the EMLR, this was achieved by identifying the desired environmental condition for key assets, and then looking at the relationship between the flow metrics and actual environmental condition of key environmental assets from monitoring data. - Use surface water models that incorporate existing water resource development to scenario test different management rules to identify options that meet the targets.
 Modelling was undertaken at points over the whole region, covering the period of 1974-2003 (Marne Saunders) or 1974-2006 (EMLR).
 Options tested included combinations of different levels of use from dams and watercourse diversions and returning (or not returning) flows below a threshold flow rate from licensed diversion points and larger non-licensed dams.
 Scenario testing also identified appropriate dam capacity limits to apply to new and enlarged dams. - Set water taking limits and rules based on the outcomes of the scenario testing.